NURL

 Local semantics

-A token's meaning is derivable from a handful of preceding tokens.
+A token's meaning is derivable from a short window of preceding tokens.
 No long-range dependencies that break mid-generation.

 Deterministic compiler

 Identical source produces byte-identical output.
-No undefined behaviour, no platform-specific surprises — code does what it says.
+No undefined behaviour, no platform-dependent semantics — the same program means the same thing everywhere.

 LLVM-backed

 The compiler emits LLVM IR and delegates codegen to clang.
-You get optimisation and portability for free, native speed by default.
+One pipeline reaches x86_64, ARM64, RISC-V, Xtensa, and wasm32-wasi — native speed by default.

 Self-hosting